fragglet/squashware/README.md

 build a version of shareware Doom that fits on one floppy disk.

 What you will notice:
-* IWAD file size under 2MB; silent IWAD (no sounds/music) under 1.5MB
+* IWAD file size under 2MB
 * Console Doom levels
 * Restricted texture set
 * Shorter sound effects